Praise before Petitions October 20

-This Psalm is so wonderful, written for a time of joy, the day that the ark of the covenant was taken back to Mount Zion.
-Previous to this point in time, the ark was captured by the Philistines, miraculously returned to Israel, and stored at the home of Obed-Edom.
+This Psalm is so wonderful, written for a time of joy, on this day, the Ark of the Covenant was brought to Mount Zion.
+Previous to this point in time, the Philistines captured the ark.
+It was miraculously returned to Israel and stored at the home of Obed-Edom.

 Psalm 68 is worthy of study; in fact, it is worthy of a whole sermon.
-But in verses one through six we can see an insight into prayer.
-King David starts off with praise, this is the blueprint for prayer: “Praise before Petitions.”
+But in verses one through six, we can see an insight into prayer.
+King David starts with praise, and this is the blueprint for worship: "Praise before Petitions."

-Many times, over the years I have been asked by single people to pray that God would give them a husband or a wife and this is the verse I pray.
-A distraught mother once asked me to pray for her son who was in jail for manslaughter, I did, and she asked me to go visit him, so I went.
+Over the years, I have prayed for single people that God would give them a husband or a wife, and this is the verse I pray.
+A distraught mother once asked me to pray for her son who was in jail for manslaughter, I did, and she asked me to visit him, so I went.

-I’ve noticed in my life when everything seemed hopeless, that when I prayed and reminded God what He had done for me, the times He saved me, restored me, and remembered me, my confidence in God would surge, my shoulders would lift up, and when that happens.
+I've noticed in my life when everything seemed hopeless, that when I prayed and reminded God what He had done for me, the times, He saved me, restored me, and remembered me, my confidence in God would surge, my shoulders would lift, and when that happens.

 He is: Jehovah Uzzi